-For instance, it can be said that an unborn person is not a legal person but there are certain exceptions to it and in certain instances and laws is considered as a person having certain rights.
+For instance, it can be said that an unborn persons are not legal persons but there are certain exceptions to it and in certain instances and laws is considered as a person having certain rights.

-There are no proper statutes in India which define the rights of unborn person in India but there are many Acts and laws which mention unborn person and their rights.
-In such enactments unborn person is recognised as legal person by fiction and clearly mentions that the rights of unborn person will only be vested if he is born alive.
-For this reason, the state interfere in abortion matters when unborn person reaches to certain viability stage
+There are no proper statutes in India which define the rights of unborn person in India but there are many Acts and laws which mention unborn persons and their rights.
+In such enactments unborn persons are recognised as legal person by fiction and clearly mentions that the rights of unborn persons will only be vested if he is born alive.
+For this reason, the state interfere in abortion matters when unborn persons reache to certain viability stage

-Right of unborn person under transfer of property act
+Right of unborn persons under transfer of property act

 Section 13 of the Transfer of property Act read as follows: